 Your media kit doesn’t have to be fancy.
 It just has to include all the necessary information about your event, as well as a “sales pitch” to local media outlets explaining why they should publicize or cover your event.
-Your media kit can be a packet or a CD that you mail out, or it can be a digital file or website that you can email to local media contacts.
+Your media kit can be a packet that you mail out, or it can be a digital file or website that you can email to local media contacts.
 You may want to include the following in your media kit:

 We’ve put together some sample documents to help you prepare what to send.
 Make sure you include contact information for your spokesperson, as well as for other people who have agreed to be available for interviews (such as local survivors or hospital staff).
 And, of course, don’t forget the important details, like the time and location of your event.
 You’ll also want to send media kits several weeks in advance of your event to give media outlets time to prepare.